-IMAT combines talk therapy (either individual or group counseling) with medicines that can control cravings and lessen withdrawal symptoms.
-The medicines help a person feel normal again so they can focus on therapy and help rebuild their life.
+Throughout the treatment process, an integrated team of primary care doctors, behavioral health specialists, substance use treatment specialists, peer specialists and care coordinators will work together to support each patient.
+IMAT combines talk therapy (either individual or group counseling) with medicines that can control cravings, lessen withdrawal symptoms and help patients feel better so they can focus on therapy and rebuild their lives.
 This therapy can continue as long as medically needed.
+Sometimes patients may need medication only to treat their substance use and that is also available.
 The medicines that are used are:

 - Methadone (available only at a methadone clinic)